napari/napari/docs/explanations/performance.md

 **Focus On Real Use Cases**

+* Focus on cases that matter to lots of people.
 * It’s easy to waste time optimizing things no one cares about or no one will notice.
-* Focus on cases that matter to lots of people.
 * If a dataset is unreasonable or out of scope or fringe, don’t waste time trying to make it run fast.

 **Always Be Timing**
 * Build timers into the software that always run.
-* At least power users and developers should be able to see them.
+* If not always visible, power users and developers should be able to toggle them on.
-* This gives people an “ambient awareness” of how long things take.
+* This gives people an ambient awareness of how long things take.
 * Allows users to report concrete performance numbers.
-  *  From “it seemed slow” to “it ran at 10Hz”.
+  *  “it seemed slow” becomes “it ran at 10Hz”.
-  *  From “it took a long time” to “it took 2 minutes and 30 seconds”.
+  *  “it took a long time” becomes “it took 2 minutes and 30 seconds”.
 * Teaches users how different hardware impacts performance.

 **Performance System Tests**